skylab-kulubu/SkyRAT/README.md

 # RAT Project Scope

 ## Actions Possible on the Compromised Device
+Some of these modules are already written.
+But right now we are trying to implement them to a new structured client.

-- ▶️ Remote Shell / Access
+- ❌ Remote Shell / Access
 - ✅ Keylogging
-- ✅ Screenshot
+- ❌ Screenshot
-  - ✅ Screen Record
+  - ❌ Screen Record
   - ❌ Realtime Screen Record
   - ❌ Screen Audio record
-- ▶️ Webcam access
+- ❌ Webcam access
 - ❌ Mouse Access
 - ❌ Data download / upload
 - ❌ Credential harvesting